The Button that's Worth $20,000 per Month

 When users have interacted with it once, they're more likely to interact with it again, further reducing the number of support tickets Craig and the rest of his fantastic team need to manually handle.
 Craig is the leader of their support department.
 Let's see what Chris, their technical documentation manager have to say about the chatbot.

 The AI chatbot has basically in a single month permutated through the entire organisation.
-A couple of weeks ago one of their software developers, Bryan Carey, even told me he's using it to generate parts of his code, and to get help for specific problems as he's maintaining their systems.
+A couple of weeks ago one of their software developers, Bryan Carey, told me he's using it to generate parts of his code, and to get help for specific problems as he's maintaining their systems.
 This comes in addition to the time they're saving on customer support.
-Basically, a tiny little button on their website has almost completely transformed the way the entire organisation works!
-And we're still on month one of implementation!
+Basically, a tiny little button on their website has almost completely transformed the way the entire organisation works.
 Imagine what a more prominet button could do ...

 FAQ module